yuana97/code-snippets/16_games/06 15-Puzzle/README.md

 ## Game <a name="game"></a>

 1. main.cpp: render grid and move blocks https://pastebin.com/EDRGVm1a
-    1. bash make.sh, open main, confirm the grid is rendered and we can click blocks adjancent to the empty spot to move them around
+    1. bash make.sh, open main, confirm the grid is rendered and we can click blocks adjacent to the empty spot to move them around
 1. main.cpp: add animation to the block movement https://pastebin.com/asDY8Bmh
     1. compile, confirm the blocks slide smoothly.